lalelisealstad/mybook-dashboard/README.md

 - distribution of pages, bar chart
 - distribution of languages, pie chart
 - pie chart categories,
-- top and botton books use plot with own rating minus goodreads, then center 0 at middle of axis. axis lined along y axis, so opposite way as usual.
+- top and botton books my rating with other ratings
 - most read authors by count, and most liked authors
 - this year in books, total books and total pages. print